Advanced Technical SEO: How social image sharing works and how to optimize your og:image tags

 <meta property="og:title" content="Star Wars - The Last Jedi" /> <meta property="og:type" content="video.movie" /> <meta property="og:url" content="https://www.imdb.com/title/tt2527336/" /> <meta property="og:image" content="https://ia.media-imdb.com/images/M/MV5BMjQ1MzcxNjg4N15BMl5BanBnXkFtZTgwNzgwMjY4MzI@._V1_SY1000_CR0,0,675,1000_AL_.jpg" /> <meta property="og:image:width" content="675" /> <meta property="og:image:height" content="1000" />

-Using images which are too large, too small, or the wrong dimensions can result in errors, or in platforms omitting your images entirely.
-But optimizing your Open Graph markup isn’t as simple as just picking a good image.
+Using social images that are too large, too small, or the wrong dimensions can result in errors, or in platforms omitting your images entirely.
+But optimizing your Open Graph markup isn’t as simple as just picking a good social image.
 There are some complexities around how different platforms use these tags, treat your images, and support different rules.

 - It’s impossible to specify different images/formats/files for different networks, other than for Facebook and Twitter.
-The Facebook image is used, by default, for all other networks/systems).
+The Facebook social image is used, by default, for all other networks/systems.
 This is a limitation of how these platforms work.
 The same goes for titles and descriptions.

 - The image size and cropping won’t always be perfect across different platforms, as the way in which they work is inconsistent.

-- Specifically, your images should look great on ‘broadcast’ platforms like Facebook and Twitter, but might sometimes crop awkwardly on platforms designed for 1:1 or small group conversations, like WhatsApp or Telegram.
+- Specifically, your social images should look great on ‘broadcast’ platforms like Facebook and Twitter but might sometimes crop awkwardly on platforms designed for 1:1 or small group conversations, like WhatsApp or Telegram.

 - For best results, you should manually specify og:image tags for each post, through the plugin.
 You should ensure that your primary og:image is between 1200x800px and 2000x1600px, and is less than 2mb in size.